Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 Since I was new to the place, I checked in with his nurse before providing the medication.

-It was then I discovered that the patient had Alzheimer’s illness and had been given the medication at the right time.
+I discovered that the patient had Alzheimer’s illness and had been given the medication at the right time.

 If I hadn’t communicated well with my colleague, I would have jeopardized the patient’s safety.